While on my way to class, I listened to a podcast, the topic was women and their relationship to diets and body image.

 Which brings me to one of the reasons that motivated me to this blog.
 How many other people feel the same way?
 I can’t be alone in this.
 If there’s anything I’ve learned from years in and out of therapy (another thing my family never understood), it’s that we’re never alone in our struggles.
-There’s always someone out there who can relate, if not exactly, then in some way.
+There’s always someone out there who can relate.

-This continued into my early 20’s, until I went through some hard life lessons (including marriage, divorce, the death of my best friend, and major depressive disorder), I had gained over 100 pounds in the span of 4 years.
+This continued into my early 20’s, until I went through some hard life lessons- marriage, divorce, the loss of my best friend, and major depression.
+In a span of four years, I gained over 100 pounds.

-One day, it was as if I woke up, I no longer wanted to feel bad when I looked in the mirror.
+Early spring of 2009, I woke up.
 I no longer wanted to feel sick.
-This was especially magnified after an awful eye opening visit to the doctor, where she used the words “morbidly obese,” enough was enough.
+This was also magnified after an awful eye opening visit to the doctor, the words “morbidly obese” was all I could hear.

 Despite having lost 90 pounds in just 7 months, I was still dissatisfied with who I saw in the mirror.
-I was always focusing on all my “flaws”.
+I continued to focus on my “flaws”.
 As for my diet, I began a very restrictive vegan diet, one that left me consistently hungry and tired.
 During this time, vegan diets became all the hype.
 Celebrities like Alicia Silverstone, Gwenyth Paltrow, and well… everyone seemed to be selling veganism as the key to ultimate health and happiness.

 Although I was starving and tired most days, I was driven by the number on the scale.
 Despite the number dropping, my anxiety was at an all time high.
 When people complimented my weight loss I would become anxious and fearful of not meeting their expectations.
-As a result, I’d push harder in my workouts to make sure I was living up to those comments.
+As a result, I’d push harder in my workouts to make sure I was living up to those compliments.
 Even worse, I found that when I didn’t count calories, the weight would slowly creep back.
-It was a vicious cycle of over exercising, under eating, and constant disappointment with myself.
+It was a vicious cycle of over exercising, under eating, and constant disappointment.

 The turning point

 It quickly became obvious my body had been starving for more protein.
 So without judgement, I gave it what it craved.
-This mindfulness influenced other parts of my life, if my body was tired, I listened, and without judgment I took days off from the gym and slept.
+Mindfulness influenced other parts of my life.
+If my body was tired, I listened, and without judgment I took days off from the gym and slept.

 As the months went by, my body slowly healed.
 I’ll be honest, I still kept a rough estimate of calories in my head of what I ate from time to time (it was a habit after all, and habits take time to break).
 I also began to put on weight, which was mortifying.
 After some research, I found that my body was trying to make up for it’s years of feeling starved through restricted diets.
 That’s when I came across the Whole30 and the paleo lifestyle.
 I was intrigued, I figured I’d try it out, what could I have to lose by trying something new?